 MAS offers many opportunities to meet fellow members and to support our environmental protection and conservation efforts.
 Would you like to serve on the Board of Directors?
 Help with the Christmas Bird Count?
 Help with restoration projects?
 Join the MAS Conservation Committee?
-Help with the annual MAS/ACR Mother’s Day BBQ event in May?
 These are just a few of the many ways that you can pursue your interests or share your talents.

-MAS’s restoration projects have frequent opportunities where volunteers can be involved in improving local habitats.
-MAS has purchased a number of properties which require habitat improvement.
+MAS’s restoration projects have frequent opportunities for volunteers to be involved in improving local native habitats.
+MAS has acquired a number of properties which require habitat improvement.
 Some of the improvements require contractors’ being involved by recontouring the land with heavy equipment.
-That stage is followed by revegetation with local native plants some of which we grow in small nursery beds.
+That stage is followed by revegetation with local native plants.
 Control of invasive non-native plants is essential to the survival of the new natives.

-MAS relies on volunteers for improving local habitats.
-Volunteers assist with planting local native plants and help us in the control of invasive non-native plants, a process that is essential to the survival of the new natives.
+MAS relies on volunteers to help enhance and maintain native habitats.
+Volunteers assist with planting native plants and managing non-native invasive plants that threaten the survival of the native plants.

 Volunteer Sign Up Form